andrey-zherikov/argparse/README.md

 assert(result.get == T("A","B"));
 ```

-If you want to reuse the parser and parse multiple command lines then you can use `CommandLineParser`
+If you want to reuse the parser and parse multiple command lines then you can do this easily:
-struct:

 ```d
 struct T